 chengg@clemson.edu

 Cheng Guo is a Human-Centered Computing Ph.D. student at Clemson.
-He has a Bachelor in E-commerce from Nanjing University of Chinese Medicine, a Bachelor in E-commerce from Swinburne University of Technology and a M.S. in Information Science from University of Pittsburgh.
-Prior to joining the HATLab, he worked as a researcher at Human-Computer Interaction Institute at Carnegie Mellon University.
-His research interests are Usable Security & Privacy and Health Informatics.
+He has a Bachelor’s in E-commerce from Nanjing University of Chinese Medicine, a Bachelor’s in E-commerce from Swinburne University of Technology, and a M.S. in Information Science from the University of Pittsburgh.
+Prior to joining the HATLab, he worked as a researcher at the Human-Computer Interaction Institute at Carnegie Mellon University.
+His research interests are in Usable Security & Privacy and Health Informatics.

 IIerrolf@g.clemson.edu